 -Change to 14k or 18K gold nib: add $125 (This is at cost - about what the nib would cost me with shipping)

--Pen rest in matching material (please inquire whether I am able): add $40
+-Pen rest in matching material (please inquire whether I am able): add $40 if one material, $50 if more than one material used.
+Maybe a bit more if fancy (inlays etc)

 -Custom Nib Grinds, alterations, smoothing and tuning: $30 for custom grinds - EF, stub, CI, oblique, or architect; $20-25 for more minor alterations; as little as $15 for very simple smoothing/tuning (depends on how much work goes into it…).